This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Shark Valley in Everglades National Park / Everglades National Park in One Day

 You can walk, ride a bike or ride a tram around the loop.
-My recommendation is to rent a bike, it gives you the flexibility of going at your own pace and stopping and taking pictures.
-The loop is paved and you just need to move aside when the tram is passing you by.
+My recommendation is to rent a bike; it gives you the flexibility of going at your own pace and stopping and taking pictures.
+The loop is paved, and you just need to move aside when the tram passes you by.

-Bikes may be reserved online, otherwise, it is on a first-come, first-served basis.
-My recommendation is to make the reservations as soon as you finalize the details of your trip because there is only a limited amount of bikes to rent.
+Bikes may be reserved online; otherwise, it is on a first-come, first-served basis.
+My recommendation is to make the reservations as soon as you finalise the details of your trip because there is only a limited number of bikes to rent.

 If you decide to take the tram, then what you need to know is that it is a two-hour escorted tour by Shark Valley naturalists who will give you an excellent insight into the ecosystem of the wetlands.
 Again, make your reservations way in advance.